Search

 Here's an overview of money market vs. CD features so you can decide if one—or a combination of both—may be best for your savings.

 Money market accounts are interest-bearing accounts that share similarities with checking and savings accounts.
-They pay a higher interest rate on your balance than ordinary checking accounts as well as most savings accounts, but they still allow you to access your money on a fairly regular basis.
+They pay a higher interest rate on your balance than ordinary checking accounts as well as most savings accounts, but they still allow you easy access to your money.

 • MMAs don't have a fixed term.
 Like a savings account, you can make additional deposits at any time.